tgbnhy/spadas/README.md

       title={A Unified Approach for Multi-Granularity Search over Spatial Datasets},

-      author={Wenzhe Yang and Sheng Wang and Shixun Huang and Yuyang Liao and Yuan Sun and Juliana Freire and Zhiyong Peng},
+      author={Wenzhe Yang and Sheng Wang and Shixun Huang and Hao Liu and Yuan Sun and Juliana Freire and Zhiyong Peng},

       year={2025},